I'm a software developer at Density and I build stuff in my spare time.

 As far back as I can remember, I've always enjoyed making things.

 In my youth, I didn't have access to much money – if I wanted something, I had to make it.
-So, through trial and error and through many iterations, I eventually figured out how to construct physical contraptions.
-When I was a little older and my parents' started to let me use their tools, I also found that making things with my hands is something I found deeply satisfying.
+So, through trial and error and a lot of iteration, I eventually figured out how to construct physical contraptions.
+When I was a little older and my parents started to let me use their tools, I also found that making things with my hands is something I found deeply satisfying.
 While software development could pay the bills, it was clear that woodworking, metalworking, sewing, and other creative endeavors would be an important part of my life.

 Since that realization, I've slowly been building up a space for me to work.
 At first, it was a desk in my bedrooom.
 All throughout high school, it was a corner of my parents basement.
 Now, I'm lucky enough to have a space devoted to my art, even if it's windowless and only has one outlet.

 These days, I usually spend my time building whatever I need, from wall hooks to a complete, working bandsaw.
 I love exploring new processes and concepts and discovering what they let me create.